AwesomeCore/core-javascript/README.md

 ##Requests
 ###Description
-There are three steps for using them: creation, firing, catching.
+There are three steps for using them: initialization, firing, catching.

-Also you can pass some data with the Request.
+You can pass some data with the Request.

 ###Example
 ####Initialization
 Just create Request object.